Jáchymov: Sacral monuments

 The Church of All Saints was built in the early Renaissance style in 1520.
 It is a valuable building that is partially half-timbered.

-The Church of St. Joachim was built in 1534–1540.
+The Church of Saint Joachim was built in 1534–1540.
 It was the first Lutheran church in the Kingdom of Bohemia.
 From 1624, it was a Roman Catholic church.
-In 1764–1785, the originally Renaissance building was baroque rebuilt.
+In 1764–1785, the originally Renaissance building was rebuilt in the Baroque style.
 After it was damaged by a fire, it was reconstructed in 1874-1876 in the pseudo-Gothic style.

 The Evangelical church was built in the pseudo-Renaissance style in 1904 and is also a cultural monument.

 Spa architecture

 The oldest spa building is Agricola Spa Centre, built in 1906–1911.
 One of the landmarks of Jáchymov is the Neoclassical building of Radium Palace Hotel.
 It dates from 1912.
 It was one of the most modern hotels of its time, whose guests included Richard Strauss, Tomáš Garrigue Masaryk and Fuad I.

 The Monument to Maria Skłodowska-Curie and Pierre Curie was created by sculptor Karel Lidický in 1966.
 The text on it recalls the discovery of radium in this area.